-The Jacobson Center offers a variety of services and resources, including individual writing conferences; the opportunity to use student tutors or serve as a student tutor; and workshops on time management, study skills, public speaking and other academic issues.
+The Jacobson Center offers individual writing conferences, the opportunity to use student tutors or serve as a student tutor, and workshops on time management, study skills, public speaking and other academic issues.

-Professional writing instructors provide individual conferences for students working at any stage of the writing process.
+Professional writing instructors and trained peer writing tutors provide individual conferences for students working at any stage of the writing process.
 Writing instruction is available to all Smith students and any student currently enrolled in a class at Smith.

 Half-hour appointments can be made up to two weeks ahead of time online: Register, make an appointment, and upload a draft well in advance to ensure a thorough reading.
 The longer the draft, the earlier you should upload it.
 You may also make an appointment to brainstorm ideas and get started.

 Because the demand for appointments increases as the semester progresses, you should plan ahead and sign up early.
 If you should have to cancel, do so online no later than three hours before the appointment.
 Please be courteous: We often have a waiting list of students seeking appointments.